 Membership requirements.
 FICC has established participation criteria and requirements relating to financial resources, creditworthiness and operational capability.
-Rule 2, Rule 2A, Rule 3 and, for GSD's Sponsored Service, Rule 3A of the GSD Rules and Rule 2, Rule 2A and Rule 3 of the MBSD Rules set forth the specific requirements for full-service membership in each Division.
+Rule 2, Rule 2A, Rule 3 and, Rule 3A (for GSD's Sponsored Service, Rule 3A) and Rule 8 (for GSD's Agent Clearing Service) of the GSD Rules and Rule 2, Rule 2A and Rule 3 of the MBSD Rules set forth the specific requirements for full-service membership in each Division.
 Members must meet minimum financial and other criteria for membership, including minimum capital requirements.
 All applicants for membership must provide FICC with certain information, which is reviewed by FRM and other relevant departments as necessary to confirm, among other matters, that the applicant has (1) sufficient financial ability to make anticipated contributions to the Clearing Fund and to meet obligations to the respective Division; (2) either an established business history, or personnel with sufficient operational background and experience to ensure the ability of the firm to conduct such a business and (3) appropriate settling and clearing bank arrangements.
 FICC employs a robust membership process that entails a thorough review prior to approval by the Board Risk Committee or through its delegated authority to the MRC and the Counterparty Credit Risk ("CCR") team.
 Details regarding the application process are set forth in response to Principle 18 (Access and participation requirements).